What is the Wireless Mouse?

 10. Apple Magic Mouse 2:

-The Apple Magic Mouse 2 is the best wireless mouse for Mac that we’ve tested.
+The Apple Magic Mouse 2 is the best wireless mouse we’ve tested for Mac.
 This highly portable alternative feels impressively well-built thanks to the metal structure beneath its glass body.
 Its small size and low profile should fit into most laptop bags.
 With a fingertip grip, it is suited for all hand sizes.
 However, it is not suitable for palm or claw grip styles.

 You won’t need a USB receiver because it connects wirelessly via Bluetooth.
 The top of the mouse has a tactile touch surface that might be used to conduct gesture commands such as horizontal and vertical scrolling.
 Its single huge button can be used to click on the left or right depending on which side of the mouse you’re on when you click.

 Because the Lightning charging port is on the bottom of the mouse, you can’t use it while it’s charging.
 It also lacks accompanying software, so you can’t change any settings.
 It’s the best Bluetooth mouse we’ve tested if you have an Apple smartphone.
 It also features an internal battery that you can charge with the Lightning connector that comes with it.